 Accreditation and Approval

-The baccalaureate degree in nursing at East Tennessee State University is accredited
+post-graduate APRN certificate program at East Tennessee State University are accredited

 The ETSU College of Nursing BSN program offers eligible candidates membership in the